 Before our little ones learn to use a pencil, we have to make sure they are provided with a variety of tactile experiences and fine motor play, while introducing shapes, letters, and numbers.
 Below are some ideas to help introduce finger and hand experiences prior to using a pencil.

 o Fingerpaint is a great tool to use when introducing hand movements and prewriting.
-Children can get the tactile experience of the fingerpaint, they learn finger isolation when using specific fingers to draw pcutres, and they can practice prewriting of shapes with their finger.
+Children can get the tactile experience of the fingerpaint, they learn finger isolation when using specific fingers to draw picutres, and they can practice prewriting of shapes with their finger.
+My favorite is Crayola's washable fingerpaint or for a non-toxic option, try Jar Melo Safe Fingerpaints.
+(Don't forget the finger paint paper)

 o Similar tactile experiences include play with SHAVING CREAM